D. Baking powder is used in baking to make cake batter and bread dough rise. The big advantage of baking powder over yeast is that it works instantly.

 The reason why people often prefer baking powder to yeast is because yeast takes so long — usually two to three hours — to produce its bubbles.
 Baking powder is instant, so you can mix up a batch of biscuits and eat them 15 minutes later.

 Baking powder is a two-in-one chemical leavening that combines a powdered alkali (sodium bicarbonate) with a powdered acid (originally, tartaric acid).
 When moistened in a dough or batter, a chemical reaction takes place that produces carbon dioxide gas, inflating cookies, cakes, and pancakes.

-Can I use baking powder in bread?
+Can I add baking powder to bread dough?